fgm/grafizzi/README.md

 ### Running tests

-If you want to make sure that Grafizzi runs fine on your system, make sure that PHPunit 4.6 or later is installed on your system, and run:
+If you want to make sure that Grafizzi runs fine on your system, run:

     make test